 You can set either a market order or a limit order.
 A market order will be executed more quickly because it directs the exchange to execute the trade at the current price.

 A limit order is where you set a specific price at which you want to buy or sell a crypto.
 This type of trading will take longer to execute because it won’t happen until the crypto price reaches the limit you set.

 Naturally, you’ll need to have your account fully funded for the amount of the trade you plan to make, at least on purchases.
 Once the trade has been made, you can store the crypto on your digital wallet.

 Where to Buy Tether

 As the popularity of cryptocurrency increases, there are more platforms where you can buy Tether and other digital assets than ever.
-There are even diversified investment platforms, like Robinhood, Webull and SoFi Invest, where you can trade cryptos with the same service where you invest in stocks, options, and exchange-traded funds.
+There are even diversified investment platforms, like Robinhood and Webull, where you can trade cryptos with the same service where you invest in stocks, options, and exchange-traded funds.

 However, not all cryptocurrency exchanges and investment brokers offer trading in all cryptos.
 But below are five cryptocurrency exchanges verified to offer trading in Tether.

 Coinbase is one of the top cryptocurrency exchanges available.
 It stands out for the sheer diversity of cryptocurrencies it offers, as well as the many services and features the platform provides.